MicrosoftDocs/windows-ai-docs/docs/apis/imaging.md

 string text = languageModelResponse.Response;
 ```

-## What can I do with the Windows App SDK and Image Segmentation?
+## What can I do with Image Segmentation?

 Image Segmentation can be used to identify specific objects in an image.
 The model takes both an image and a "hints" object and returns a mask of the identified object.